 Summer is for fun.
 Summer is for relaxing.
 Sometimes it’s for summer classes.
 But for many, summer is also a great time to gain experience, update their resume, and make some serious professional developments.
 Here are some ways you can do exactly that this summer!

 1) Update your resume

 Think about all of the cool stuff you’ve done over the last year and add it to your resume!
 Not sure what to put on there?
-You can include all kinds of things beyond just work experience.
-Things like club involvement, academic achievements, and notable class projects are all great ideas.
+You can include all kinds of things beyond just work experience like club involvement, academic achievements, and notable class projects.
 Want an awesome one on one meeting with a professional who can really help you beef up your resume?
-Make an appointment on Handshake with a career counselor at Career Services, they still offer appointments over the summer!
+Make an appointment with a career counselor at Career Services, they still offer appointments over the summer!

 2) Do your research

 Not sure what you want to do after graduation?
 Now is a great time to look into it.
 Do some career exploration, research potential companies that you like, make some discoveries about industries you might be interested in.
 If you feel like you’re stuck and don’t know where to start, taking the Pathway U assessment through Boise State Career Services.
 It can give you some ideas of potential careers and industries that may align well with your values and interests.